Shortcut to Body Shortcut to main menu

 Article 18 (Companies Eligible for Subsidies)

 1. 1.
-Where an enterprise which runs business in the provincial district over three years, transfers, installs or expands new or existing factory facilities.
+Where an enterprise which runs business in the provincial district over three years, transfers, installs or expands new or existing factory facilities < Amended on November 1, 2019, July 6, 2020 >

 2. 2.
 Where an enterprise whose equity interest held by the foreign investor in the enterprise concerned shall be 30/100 or more or the foreign investor herein shall be the largest shareholder of the enterprise concerned.

-In case Korean nationals or corporations directly or indirectly hold voting stock of a foreign corporation or an enterprise making foreign investment, the proportion equivalent to the shares shall not be counted as the equity interest held by the foreign investors. <Amended on November 1, 2019>
+In case Korean nationals or corporations directly or indirectly hold voting stock of a foreign corporation or an enterprise making foreign investment, the proportion equivalent to the shares shall not be counted as the equity interest held by the foreign investors.< November 1, 2019, July 6, 2020 >

 3. 3.
-Where a U-turn firm that meets the requirements in the aforementioned paragraph 1 and 2 <This Paragraph Newly Inserted on November 1, 2019>
+Where a reshoring companies that meets the requirements in the aforementioned paragraph 1 and 2 <Newly established on November 1, 2019>

-3. ③ Whether to satisfy the aforementioned provisions in which an enterprise, whose business in particular is deemed necessary to foster specialized local industries by the City Mayor, newly installs or expands its factory facilities, stated in the Article 18-(1)-5 hereof shall be determined by careful deliberation of the Committee <This Section Newly Inserted on November 1, 2019>
+3. ③ Whether to satisfy the aforementioned provisions in which an enterprise, whose business in particular is deemed necessary to foster specialized local industries by the City Mayor, newly installs or expands its factory facilities, stated in the Article 18-(1)-5 hereof shall be determined by careful deliberation of the Committee <Newly established on November 1, 2019.>

 4. ④ The city mayor may provide an enterprise with subsidies under the provisions prescribed by Investment Promotion Act 14 and 14-2, in which cases the amount of subsidies to be granted is determined in proportion of budget allocations determined by the authorities.
-However, unallowable resubmission and overlapping application by the recipient shall not be accepted in accordance with terms stated on the Article 19 through Article 22. <the Section Newly Inserted on November 1, 2019>
+However, unallowable resubmission and overlapping application by the recipient shall not be accepted in accordance with terms stated on the Article 19 through Article 22. <Newly established on November 1, 2019>

 Article 19 (Industrial Site Location Subsidy)

-1. The Mayor may finance part of the land purchasing cost within the budget as site location subsidy, if a corporate investor acquires land within an industrial complex.<Amended on May 3, 2010 and May 15, 2012>
+1. ① The Mayor may finance part of the land purchasing cost within the budget as site location subsidy, if a corporate investor purchases or receives an allotment within an industrial complex < Amended on May 3, 2010 and May 15, 2012, November 11, 2019, November 10, 2023>

-2. Any enterprise which falls onto the categories specified in the Article 18-(1)-1 hereof, shall not be granted the forementioned industrial site subsidies <The Section Newly Inserted on November 1, 2019>
+2. ② Any enterprise which falls onto the categories specified in the Article 18-(1)-1 hereof, shall not be granted the forementioned industrial site subsidies < Newly established on November 1, 2019>

 Article 20 (Equipment Investment Subsidy)

-1. Equipment investment subsidies may be provided to a corporate investor within the following budget allocations in case the enterprise herein mentioned transfers, newly establishes or expands its factory facilities. <Amended on April 1, 2018>
+1. ① The Mayor may provide equipment investment subsidies to a corporate investor within the following budget allocations in case the enterprise herein mentioned transfers, newly establishes or expands its factory facilities.< Amended on April 1, 2018, November 1, 2019, July 6, 2020, November 10, 2023 >

-2. ② Equipment investment subsidies may be provided for an enterprise which falls into the categories prescribed in Article 18-1-(1) hereinabove, in the event that the company herein transfers its factory facilities.
-In such cases, the extent of facility site areas to be deemed appropriate shall exceed the gross building area which refers to the sum of all floors of a building such as the total areas of an old factory site <The Section Newly Inserted on November 1, 2019>
+2. ② quipment investment subsidies may be provided for an enterprise which falls into the categories prescribed in Article 18-1-(1) hereinabove, in the event that the company herein transfers its factory facilities.
+In such cases, the extent of facility site areas to be deemed appropriate shall exceed the gross building area which refers to the sum of all floors of a building such as the total areas of an old factory site < Newly established on November 1, 2019 >

 Article 21 (Employment Subsidy)

-The Mayor may provide employment subsidy within the budget for newly hired full-time employees who exceeds the fixed number of workforce.<Amended on May 15, 2012>
+The Mayor may provide employment subsidy within the budget for newly hired full-time employees who exceeds the fixed number of workforce < Amended on May 15, 2012, November 10, 2023 >

 Article 22 (Training and Education Subsidy)

-The Mayor may provide training and education subsidy within the budget to corporate investors that train and educate newly hired full-time employees in order to cultivate them into excellent human resources for corporate activities. <Amended on May 15, 2012>
+The Mayor may provide training and education subsidy within the budget to corporate investors that train and educate newly hired full-time employees in order to cultivate them into excellent human resources for corporate activities .<Amended on May 15, 2012, November 10, 2023>

 Article 23 (Regional Elective Subsidy)

-The Mayor may provide regional elective subsidy within the budget to a foreign-invested company that makes a certain amount of investment, provided that beneficiary of site location subsidy pursuant to Article 19 shall not receive regional elective subsidy.<Amended on May 15, 2012>
+The Mayor may provide regional elective subsidy within the budget to a foreign-invested company that makes a certain amount of investment, provided that beneficiary of site location subsidy pursuant to Article 19 shall not receive regional elective subsidy. <Amended on May 15, 2012, November 10, 2023>

 Article 24 (Subsidies for Consulting Services)